disk91/WioLoRaWANFieldTester/doc/DEVELOPMENT.md

 - The **key.h** file containes the LoRaWAN credential.
 When all set to 0, the device will expect a serial port configuration as seen in the setup.

-When developping it is more convenient to use a static configuration to avoid reconfiguring the device on every firmware update.
-For this, you can get the credential as defined in the [Access Helium device credential for developper](ObtainCredsFromHelium.md) section of the documentation.
+When developing it is more convenient to use a static configuration to avoid reconfiguring the device on every firmware update.
+For this, you can get the credential as defined in the [Access Helium device credential for developer](ObtainCredsFromHelium.md) section of the documentation.

 Then you can directly replace the **key.h** variable content with what you have copy & paste.